codyjrivera/codyjrivera.github.io/index.md

 ## About Me

 Hi!
 I'm a third-year Ph.D. student at the University of Illinois Urbana-Champaign.
 I am broadly interested in programming languages and formal methods, with more specific interests in verifying systems software.
 I currently work with [Tianyin Xu](https://tianyin.github.io/) on compositional verification of liveness properties for Kubernetes controllers.
 We are implementing support for this on top of [Anvil](https://github.com/anvil-verifier/anvil), a Kubernetes verification framework for the Rust verifier Verus.

 I previously worked with [Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/) to develop a predictable automatic verification paradigm based on intrinsic, or local, definitions rather than recursive definitions.

-Prior to joining Illinois, I did research in high-performance computing at the University of Alabama, where I worked with [Dingwen Tao](https://www.dingwentao.com/).
+Also, prior to joining Illinois, I did research in high-performance computing with [Dingwen Tao](https://www.dingwentao.com/).
 My research focused on using GPU performance engineering to improve scientific computing applications.

 See my CV [here](assets/files/curriculum_vitae.pdf), and please don't hesitate to reach out to me.